 This field MUST ONLY be set if the S bit is set to 1.

 9.7.5 DataSN

-For input (read) data PDUs, the DataSN is the data PDU number (starting with 0) within the data transfer for the command identified by the Initiator Task Tag.
+For input (read) or bidirectional Data-In PDUs, the DataSN is the input PDU number within the data transfer for the command identified by the Initiator Task Tag.